 Strategic HR is becoming a major focus as organizations work hard to attract top talent, retain employees, and create high-performing, healthy cultures.
 The traditional HR department is in charge of so many critical people issues that it’s easy to fall into the trap of focusing on transactional tasks and miss the opportunity to make a larger contribution to the business.

-Yet as research from the Society for Human Resources notes, HR leaders are stepping up to the plate.
+Yet as research from the Society for Human Resources notes, HR leaders are stepping up to the plate everywhere from partnership initiatives to strategic workforce planning.
 Seventy percent of HR leaders are increasing the amount of time they spend on strategic initiatives—and that number is climbing as organizations prepare for audacious goals in the year ahead.

 5 ways an HR department strategic plan can drive business results

 Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals:

 1. Give your company an advantage in tight labor markets.